mohamed-afk420/Engineering_4_Notebook/README.md

 ### Code

 ### Reflection
+The assignment made sense to me once I was about half way through it, before that I had no clue what I was doing.
+It was an easy thing to do but I still didn't finish it, I got the breadboard and lights and ect. in the right places but I couldn't figure out the code.
 ## Launch_Part_3
 ### Assignment Description
 With this assigmne twe have to push a button and after that the lights blink and the serial monitor counts.
 It really is just a combination of the first two assigmnets just add a button to it.